opensafely-core/job-runner/README.md

 ## Local actions development

-The [`cohortextractor` command-line tool](https://github.com/opensafely/cohort-extractor/) imports this library, and implements the action-parsing-and-running functionality as a series of synchronous docker commands, rather than asychronously via the job queue.
+The [`cohortextractor` command-line tool](https://github.com/opensafely/cohort-extractor/) imports this library, and implements the action-parsing-and-running functionality as a series of synchronous docker commands, rather than asynchronously via the job queue.